taytwkim/hello-cpp/03/README.md

 **Local Watches**: Because inspecting the value of local variables inside a function is common while debugging, many debuggers will offer some way to quickly watch the value of all local variables in scope.

+### Call Stack

+The debugger often provides a debugger that shows the current call stack.

 ## Using LLDB on CLI

 On macOS, LLDB is the "default" debugger.